Key Takeaways

 During the 19th century, many people appreciated the positive impact of ice baths for treating fevers and hygiene.
 People with the worst fevers would be lowered to an ice bath until their high fever transitioned into shivering.

-As medical technology and knowledge advanced, cold-water immersion became adversely available in sanatoriums, clinics, and hospitals, giving patients an effective alternative treatment for different conditions.
+As medical technology and knowledge advanced, cold-water immersion became readily available in sanatoriums, clinics, and hospitals, giving patients an effective alternative treatment for different conditions.
 Ice baths evolved further to become popular in the sports world.

 Modern-Day Applications of Cold-Water Immersion